laravel/docs/collections.md

 	// [0, 1, 2]

-You can also pass in a negative number to take the given amount of items from the end of the collection instead:
+You may also pass a negative integer to take the specified amount of items from the end of the collection:

 	$collection = collect([0, 1, 2, 3, 4, 5]);